Grilled Greek Chicken Kabobs :: Copycat Zoe’s Kitchen

 - kalamata olives

-1. Mix all the marinade ingredients together in a small bowl with a fork.
-Cut the chicken breasts into 1-inch cubes and transfer to marinade bowl.
+1. Marinate the chicken: Mix all the marinade ingredients together in a medium-size bowl or shallow baking dish with a fork.
+Cut the chicken breasts into 1-inch cubes and transfer to marinade dish.
 Toss the chicken in the marinade until all the pieces are coated.
-Set aside to soak for at least thirty minutes, tossing the chicken one or two times during the marinating time.
+Cover and set aside to soak for at least thirty minutes, tossing the chicken one or two times during the marinating time.

-5. Grease the grilling surface using tongs and a folded paper towel with olive oil.
+5. Grill the kabobs: Grease your grilling surface.
 Grill the kabobs, covered, in two batches until the chicken is done and the vegetables are tender and darkened, about fifteen minutes.
 Rotate each kabob during the cooking time to ensure even cooking and browning.

 I love Zoe’s Kitchen and was happy to find your recipies.
 I made the chicken kabobs today and the whole family loved it.
 I’m sure i’ll be making this on a regular basis.
 Thanks so much for sharing!